 And why Google Maps would choose to imitate everything annoying about Apple Maps in its iOS version, without any of the Apple Maps features that ameliorate the aggravation, is a mystery.

-On the whole, however, Apple Maps’ map data seems more accurate and its routing seems more sensible than Google Maps.
+As a general rule, Apple Maps’ map data seems more accurate and its routing seems more sensible than Google Maps.
 I had previously suspected that Google Maps was attempting to calculate faster routes to a degree of precision not supported by its data and this reinforces that sense.
 As an ex-programmer myself, my present feeling about Google is that they try too hard to accomplish certain ends, end up missing those ends because of it, and that this is an example of that.
 It’s a stupid kid error to be expected in an industry notorious for ageism.

 And there are errors in Google Maps data that seem never to get corrected.
-When I briefly returned to Google Maps one afternoon, I almost immediately began encountering these.

 I am starting to suspect that Apple Maps does a better job of keeping up with road closures.
 With an aging infrastructure, Pittsburgh has an insane number of closures, and it’s pretty clear to me that the authorities don’t give enough of a damn to inform mapping services of all the closures.
 This desperately needs to be a platform-neutral thing, with all mapping services getting timely and accurate closure information, so people can plan routes accordingly.

 Both mapping platforms have weaknesses in displaying routes through some complicated intersections.
 I think the intersections that are problematic in Apple Maps are not the same intersections that are problematic in Google Maps and vice versa.